gpuwangge/SystemCLab/README.md

 ### tlm/
 TLM example source codes
 ## How to rebuild SystemC.lib
 If for some reason you want to rebuild SystemC.lib (ex: x86), this is the step:
-In the SystemC/TLM download webpage, download main zip file, such as:
+In the SystemC/TLM download webpage, download core zip file, such as:
 Core SystemC Language and Examples (.zip) 2022-12-01
 After unzip file, open msvc10/, click SystemC.sln and build
 build libs are here: msvc10\SystemC\x64\Debug